 - In step 1, If the AMF need to release the MA PDU Session over a single access, the AMF invokes the Nsmf_PDUSession_UpdateSMContext service operation to request the release of the MA PDU Session over a single access.
 In this case, the AMF includes in which access the MA PDU Session should be released.

-NOTE: When the SMF received the release request from the AMF, the SMF decides whether the MA PDU Session completely released or released over a single access based on its local policy.
+NOTE: When the SMF received the release request from the AMF, the SMF decides whether the MA PDU Session is released over both accesses or over a single access based on its local policy.

 - In step 1, if the AMF need to release the MA PDU Session (e.g. locally released when the UE is CM-IDLE), the AMF invokes the Nsmf_PDUSession_ReleaseSMContext service operation to request the release of the MA PDU Session.